 So, why use banner advertising?

 1. Brand awareness – you can grow your brand awareness using banner ads so people can easily recognize your product or service.
-Brands like IBM, Apple, Target or Nike use banner ads to grow their business.
+Brands like IBM, Apple, Target, or Nike use banner ads to grow their business through brand advertising.

-2. Lead generator – it’s a great way to build your users base.
-If you are as SaaS you can use banner ads to get more users sign up and try your product/service.
+2. Lead generator – it’s a great way to build your user base.
+If you are a SaaS you can use banner ads to get more users to sign up and try your product/service.

 3. Retarget your audience – if somebody came on your website but didn’t sign up on your newsletter or didn’t try out your product you can retarget them with banner ads.

-Generally, banner ads are placed in high traffic websites that offer interesting or useful content.
+Generally, banner ads are placed on high traffic websites that offer interesting or useful content.